Kernix13/javascript-cheat-sheet/README.md

 If `the thing` exists, then you can read, update and/or delete.
 First are READ methods.

-You can read for the purpose of 1) returning the value, or 2) returning the length or the object (arr, str) or the key name for an object:
+You can read for the purpose of 1) returning the value, or 2) returning the length or the index # (arr, str) of an item, or 3) the key name for an object:

+Return position:
 | Method | Does: | Data Type:
 | :----  | :----  | :---- |
 | indexOf()     | returns position | str & arr |